 (1) Proteins have various functions that are precisely controlled.

 You can shorten this in two ways.
 First, revise to emphasize the important point, which in the context of the paper was not the variety of protein functions but the precise control of those functions.
-Second, eliminate unnecessary prepositional phrase: use “protein function” not “functions of proteins.”
+Second, eliminate the unnecessary prepositional phrase: use “protein function” not “functions of proteins.”

 Protein function is precisely controlled.